rvbcldud/cribbage-optimizer/README.md

         Jack of Hearts
         King of Spades

-The following is the optimal chosen hand and crib for the greatest number of guaranteed points
+The following is the optimal chosen hand and crib for the greatest number of guaranteed points:

 Best hand:
         Five of Diamonds